We help pastors move from managing institutions to pioneering movements of disciples and simple churches in their cities.

 View our full Statement of Faith below.

 Let’s connect.
-If you were once a pastor and are not any more, this training might still be for you.
 Even if the Pastor to Pioneer training isn’t right for you, we are able to train you on how to make disciples and start simple churches.
 We are in relationship with a lot of people around the world making disciples and being the church in simple ways.
 We can connect you with them for training.

 No. If you are content with how things are going in your church and your role as a pastor, keep going!
 Keep serving the Lord faithfully there, but this training most likely isn’t right for you.
 If you are a pastor who has a discontentment in your heart and wants to explore a different way to shepherd God’s people and be the church, then this training might be a good fit for you.
 Get in touch with us.
 We would love to talk more about whether this training is the right step for you or not.